Contentstack-Solutions/some-extensions/README.md

 **Use Cases:**
 1. To restrict the value of field which are directly created in Content Type so after its version 1, no one should edit it.

+## Custom Validation Field extension
+**Steps:**
+1. Set Field data type of Extension as 'Text'.
+2. Choose Hosting Method as 'Hosted by Contentstack'.
+3. Add [Html Code](https://github.com/Contentstack-Solutions/some-extensions/blob/main/custom-validation/custom-validation.html) in Extension source code.
+4. Add Config parameter
+{
+ "fieldUid":"title" // Your field UID
+}
+5. Add this custom field with 'Mandatory' checked in Advance field setting in your desired content-type, This field only allow you  publish if title value is 'Hello world' else it will show validation error message.